zulip/zulip/docs/testing/mypy.md

 ## Troubleshooting advice

-All of our linters, including mypy, are designed to only check files that have been added in git (this is by design, since it means you have untracked files in your Zulip checkout safely).
+All of our linters, including mypy, are designed to only check files that have been added in Git (this is by design, since it means you have untracked files in your Zulip checkout safely).
 So if you get a `mypy` error like this after adding a new file that is referenced by the existing codebase: